-- 1. Full-time special students must have obtained an average grade equivalent to mid-B or better in the final year (or over senior courses) of an appropriate bachelor's degree program. - 2.
-Part-time special students who are accepted with less than mid-B standing are not normally considered admissible to a master's degree at a later date. - 3.
-At least two letters of reference are required for full-time special students. - 4.
+- 1. Special students must normally have obtained an average grade equivalent to B+ (3.3/4.0 GPA) or better in the final year (or over senior courses) of an appropriate bachelor's or a master's degree program. - 2.
 Other qualifications may be required by the GCTS.